In this article

 The cash you have on hand and that's readily available is called petty cash.
 This petty cash may factor into your cash float, but it’s usually well documented.
 Think of it as the cash you have in your register at any given moment; you know exactly how much there is.
 The amount available in your petty cash fund for everyday purchases is usually a fixed amount that can be calculated more easily with other finances.

 Cash float, on the other hand, usually contains fluctuating amounts or uncertain time frames for processing.
-To break it down, petty cash only becomes part of a cash float if it isn’t organized and the procedures aren’t followed for spending and recording.
+To break it down, petty cash only becomes part of a cash float if petty cash isn't reconciled and the procedures aren’t followed for spending and recording.

-Cash and credit card floats are a regular part of doing business, but they can complicate your company's financials.
-They only become a problem when they start to skew the actual view of your business finances, or if they end up becoming overwhelming amounts.
+Cash and credit card floats are a regular part of doing business, but they can become a problem when they start to skew the actual view of your business finances—or if they end up becoming overwhelming amounts.

 Cash and credit floats are two side effects of a complex payments system.
 As long as payments take time to process and credit cards have grace periods for interest calculation, cash and credit floats will exist and have to be managed.